TDI Intro to Cave course

 Light/hand signals and touch contact communication

-How to deal with a primary light failure and use back up light to exit
+Manage a primary light failure and use a back-up light to exit

-Perfect buoyancy control, proper trim, and propulsion techniques
+Exhibit perfect buoyancy control, trim, and propulsion techniques

 TDI Intro to Cave Diver Qualifications

-Upon successful completion of this course, you will be able to safely execute single guideline cave dives without supervision, as long as you stay within the following limits:
+Once successful completion of this course is achieved, students will be able to safely participate in single guideline cave dives without supervision, as long as staying within the following limits:

 Diving activities approximate those of training

-Plan dives not to exceed current level of training
+Plan dives not to exceed the current level of training

 Penetration is limited to 1/6th of available gas volume when using redundant air sources